-A: No, outdoor skills are not a requirement to participate in these camps.
-However, we do suggest that campers have an interest in wilderness camping and canoe tripping to ensure they have an enjoyable and fulfilling experience.
+A: No, they will learn the needed outdoor skills at camp.
+We do suggest that campers have an interest in wilderness camping and canoe tripping to ensure they have an enjoyable and fulfilling experience.

 Q. How do campers eat their meals?